< Go to Approach Shoes - Men's

 Cons: Limited climbing ability, a little bulky when put in a backpack

-The Five Ten Camp Four is one of the best approach shoes we tested for hiking to and from climbs, whether that is on the trail or scrambling over rough terrain.
-This shoe is supportive if you are carrying heavy loads, but remains comfortable when you're not.
+The best approach shoe we tested for hiking to and from climbs is the Five Ten Camp Four.
+Whether on trail or scrambling over rough terrain, this shoe delivers.
+It's supportive if you are carrying heavy loads, but remains comfortable when you're not.
 However, most climbers who seek a better balance between hiking performance and climbing ability on more technical rock will be better served by one of our award winners.
 Our Editors' Choice winner, the Five Ten Guide Tennie, for example strikes the best compromise; it climbs technical rock well and is a reasonably good hiker.

 RELATED REVIEW: The Best Climbing Approach Shoes for Men Review